AdobeDocs/workfront.de-DE/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 1. Wechseln Sie zu einem Projekt, einer Aufgabe oder einem Problem.
 1. Wählen Sie im linken Bereich die Option **Updates**.
-1. Klicken **Protokollzeit**. <!-- did Anna B change the casing for this button?
+1. Klicks **Protokollzeit**. <!-- did Anna B change the casing for this button?
 If yes and if she changed it for the other areas, update screen shot too-->

    Das Dialogfeld Protokollzeit wird angezeigt.